fttlov/JCAdvance/README.md

 - Fixed: If connect joy-con(1), disconnect them and connect joycon(2) - it will not respond to input
 - Fixed Battery Info (ALT+I) for 2nd Joy-con

 - Gyro Motion Space.
-This option controls how the gyroscope interprets hand moves into mouse\stick movements depending on the `ntilt of the wrist (clockwise or anti-clockwise) and how you hold a gamepad (face buttons to you or horizontal).
+This option controls how the gyroscope interprets hand moves into mouse\stick movements depending on the tilt of the wrist (clockwise or anti-clockwise) and how you hold a gamepad (face buttons to you or horizontal).
 In DSAdvance "0" it is hard-coded value.
 Now we have all 3 modes from Joyshoklibrary creatoor: 0, 1 ,2<br>

 In short: for two-handed gamepads, the recommended values are 0 or 2.
 For Joy-Con: 1 or 0.